Parent Child Camp 2022

 15. I have more than one child, can I bring them both?

-The program is set up for a pair i.e. parent-child.
-You are welcome to bring another adult to partner with your second (or third) child
+The program is set up ideally for a pairs.
+You are welcome to bring another adult partner with your second (or third) child